Back to Colorado

 What This Bill Does

-• Makes charitable organizations exempt from paying state sales and use taxes.
+• Under existing law, charitable organizations are exempt from state sales and use tax.

 Limits and Unknowns